YouTransactor-SAS/mPOS-SDK-Android/README.md

 	/*
 	* if true, the SDK will retrieve the 0xF4 and 0xCC tags at the end of the transaction
-	* this flag could be enabled by the application during one of the tasks for instance the
+	* this flag can be enabled by the application during one of the tasks for instance the
 	* authorisationTask if the backend decide to decline the transaction.
 	* */
 	public boolean getSystemFailureInfoL2 = false;